Home

 4. Work Experience (Optional)

-Some institutions require or prefer candidates to have relevant work experience especially for executive or part-time programs.
+Some institutions require or prefer candidates to have relevant work experience, especially for executive or part-time programmes.

 5. Final Admission